What is Proposition 14?

 Who supports Proposition 14?

-More than 50 leading state and national patient advocacy organizations have already endorsed Proposition 14, including the American Association for Cancer Research, American Diabetes Association, Christopher & Dana Reeve Foundation (paralysis), the Michael J. Fox Foundation for Parkinson’s Research, OneLegacy (organ transplants), the Juvenile Diabetes Research Foundation (JDRF), and multiple foundations advocating for patients with cancer, ALS, Sickle Cell Disease, mental health conditions, arthritis, Alzheimer’s, and more.
+More than 60 leading patient advocacy organizations have already endorsed Proposition 14, including the American Association for Cancer Research, American Diabetes Association, Christopher & Dana Reeve Foundation (paralysis), the Michael J. Fox Foundation for Parkinson’s Research, OneLegacy (organ transplants), the Juvenile Diabetes Research Foundation (JDRF), and multiple foundations advocating for patients with cancer, ALS, Sickle Cell Disease, mental health conditions, arthritis, Alzheimer’s, and more.
 Leaders in medical research, biological scientists, revered medical practitioners and Nobel Prize winners from around the world have endorsed this initiative because they agree that California’s program is the most viable path to real treatments and cures.

 To view our full list of individuals and organizations who support YES on Proposition 14, please click here.